kevin-bertrand/AniTrip/README.md

 # AniTrip
 ## Presentation
-AniTrip is an iOS app used to register trips made by volunteers of an association with .
+AniTrip is an iOS app used to register trips made by volunteers of an association with their personal car.
+Then, they or the administrators can download a PDF with all trips made during a range of dates.

 ## App screenshots
 ### Languages support